brk/tenjin/docs/README.md

 `git log --first-parent --oneline` lists the tested ancestors of the current commit.
 `git bisect --first-parent` likewise has bisection ignore untested commits.

-The tests run in CI should be equivalent (for now) to `10j check-star && 10j check-unit-rs`.
+The tests run in CI should be equivalent (for now) to `10j check-star && 10j check-unit-rs && 10j check-e2e-smoke-tests`.
-CI does not yet check whether any particular translations produce the expected results.
-This ought to change in the future.

 Some commits should have their message prefixed with a tag:
 - `NFC: ` -- No Functional Change, for behavior-preserving refactorings